MaybeMarq/File-Converter/README.md

 ## Dependencies
 This project uses the following libraries:
-- PIL
+- PIL - Image manipulation library
-- tkinter
+- tkinter - Python's GUI toolkit
-- docx2pdf
+- docx2pdf - Allows for the conversion from .docx to .pdf
-- pillow-heif
+- pillow-heif - Additional library for manipulating .heif images (default file type for images taken on an iPhone)

 For required library installation instructions, refer to the documentation file.